YOU HAVE TO HANG ON

 And then I hear it again.

-I run faster than I’ve ever run before, but I’m too far, and I’m not fast enough.
-In the driveway, the driver’s side door to the SUV opens and Sofia leaps out.
+I run faster than I’ve ever run before, but it’s too far, and I’m not fast enough.
+Ahead of me, the driver’s side door to the SUV opens and Sofia leaps out.

-She passes behind the back of the car, only a hundred feet ahead, but faster.
-The garage is lit up by overhead lights, though the nightmares I’ve been fighting since I was a kid come in fast and hot, the bone deep knowledge that no matter what I do, it won’t be enough.
+She sprints around the car, only a hundred feet ahead, but faster.
+The garage is lit up by overhead lights, and the nightmares I’ve been fighting since I was a kid come in fast and hot.
+Immediately there’s the bone-deep knowledge that no matter what I do, it won’t be enough.

 The regret.